Our Specialist Classes

-Every month, a PHS class creates a video presenting a character quality using song, dance, and a fun skit!
+Every month, a PHS class does a performance about one of our character qualities during a Friday Assembly.
 During rehearsals and performances, students are building self-confidence, working together as a team, practicing their memorization skills, and so much more.

 Meet Deborah Wilcox, the Drama Specialist

 For the past fifteen years, I have had the privilege of being part of the staff at Peninsula Heritage School.
 In rehearsals and performances I experience a true sense of inspiration and awe in directing and choreographing all of our young artists.
 It is such an enjoyable experience observing all the students develop into self confident, vibrant, imaginative and caring performers.

 As a child growing up, my parents were enthusiastic patrons of the arts and exposed our family to a variety of films and live theater performances, and that is where my identity, destiny, and passion for the arts began.
 I started taking dance classes at Carole's Dance Theater in Long Beach, where I later had my first teaching experiences.
 I have trained in dance as well as theater at Long Beach State and City Colleges, and with various teachers and well know artists in the industry.
 I have been a member of the Screen Actors Guild, and The American Federation of Television and Radio Artist for over thirty years.
 I am a certified Teaching Artist from the Los Angeles County Commission for the Arts.